Cooling tower drives save chip maker £30,000 in energy

 A semiconductor manufacturer in Plymouth, UK is saving over £30,000 a year in energy costs, since installing six, 37 kW ABB HVAC drives on its three cooling towers.
 The £15,000 installation is set to give a payback in only six months.
 The drives were installed by the local ABB HVAC partner.

-X-FAB UK Ltd is one of the largest semiconductor makers in the UK.
+This customer is one of the largest semiconductor makers in the UK.
 A clean, vibration-free environment is a top priority in semiconductor manufacturing and the company uses large quantities of air and water to maintain cleanliness.
 The three cooling towers produce chilled water for the manufacturing process.

 The ABB drives are used to control six, 37 kW fan motors in the cooling towers.